Optimizing Retrieval for RAG via Reinforcement Learning: Introduction

 Retrieval-augmented generation (RAG)~\cite{lewis2020retrieval, guu2020retrieval, gao2023retrieval} is a well-established paradigm that integrates large language models (LLMs)~\cite{zhao2023survey} with information retrieval (IR)~\cite{manning2009introduction} to access external knowledge.
 Recently, RAG has rapidly evolved into a foundation for a new wave of advanced AI applications~\cite{singh2025agentic}.
 Examples include web-browsing agents~\cite{wei2025webagent, hu2024agents} that interact with live web content, conversational chatbots~\cite{huang2024emotional, liu2024chatqa, kulkarni2024reinforcement} that integrate retrieval to enable knowledge-grounded and emotionally aware dialogue, and DeepResearch assistants~\cite{zheng2025deepresearcher, qiao2025webresearcher, li2025webweaver} that autonomously analyze and synthesize information across multiple sources to produce comprehensive reports.

 These RAG applications signify a fundamental shift in the role of retrieval, from search for humans to search for AI.
 As illustrated in Figure~\ref{fig:fig1}, traditional \textbf{IR} searches information for human users, where relevance is pre-defined as superficial similarity to ensure interpretability~\cite{li2014semantic, anand2022explainable}, so that human users can instantly grasp the underlying relations.
-In contrast, \textbf{RAG} searches knowledge for AI systems, which can efficiently process and reason over vast amounts of information and are designed to handle diverse and evolving tasks.
+In contrast, \textbf{RAG} searches contextual knowledge for AI systems, which can efficiently process and reason over vast amounts of information and are designed to handle diverse and evolving tasks.
 The retriever functions as an internal component within a RAG environment that encompasses tasks, workflows, LLMs, and other components, making relevance more environment-dependent, hard to pre-define, and necessary to explore.

 Existing RAG applications have several retrieval options.
 Some leverage search engine APIs, which are convenient but expensive, difficult to scale, and cannot be further optimized~\cite{sun2025zerosearch}.
 Others deploy neural retrievers locally.
 However, directly applying these off-the-shelf retrievers can suffer from \textbf{gap between IR and RAG}.
 Studies have shown that traditional IR often retrieve semantically related but unhelpful content~\cite{wu2024easily, moskvoretskii2025adaptive, wang2024rear}, LLM-generated documents~\cite{dai2023llms}, or misleading evidence~\cite{zeng2025worse}, all of which can degrade RAG performance.
 Furthermore, \citet{cuconasu2024power, cuconasu2024rethinking} demonstrate that while traditional IR retrieves documents containing the correct answer, these documents do not necessarily improve RAG performance.
-Additionally, related findings have emerged in the study of LLM faithfulness, where teams from Anthropic~\cite{chen2025reasoning} and Apple~\cite{shojaee2025illusion} found that chain-of-thought prompts often fail to reflect the actual reasoning process of LLMs, and even advanced LLMs sometimes fail to follow explicit instructions.
-These observations reveal a key challenge in RAG: there is no universal prior knowledge of context engineering that applies across all RAG environments.
-As a result, the context engineering process often diverges from human intuition and can only be refined through practice within environment.
+Additionally, related findings have emerged in the study of LLM faithfulness, where Anthropic~\cite{chen2025reasoning} and Apple~\cite{shojaee2025illusion} found that chain-of-thought prompts often fail to reflect the actual reasoning process of LLMs, and even advanced LLMs sometimes fail to follow explicit instructions.
+These observations reveal a key challenge of context engineering: there is no clear guidance on what constitutes effective context across different environments, leaving the process heavily dependent on manual effort.